 Access to electronic resources — Loyola Libraries subscribe to over 400 databases for online journal subscriptions for peer-reviewed articles.
 Our online catalog provides access to thousands of academic ebooks, and streaming video services.

 InterLibrary Loan — Any journal article not available through one of our 400 databases can be requested free of charge from other libraries.
-You can also request book chapters.
+You can also request books and book chapters.

 Get Help with all of the above! — Ask your personal librarian!
 I am available for reference and research assistance throughout your academic journey.

-So, back to the top of the Education Research Guide.
-There’s a tab here that says “Databases (Article Search)”.
+On the left of the Education Main Research Guide, there' a tab that says “Databases (Article Search)”.
 Again, Loyola subscribes to over 400 databases and in the center column of this page you can see the over 20 databases related to Education, including the DSM-V online, ERIC, and several psychology databases.
 Most of these have full-text, but any article not immediately available online can be requested through InterLibrary Loan.

 Loyola University Chicago Libraries